benaytms/Python_/README.md

-Python Programs made in Python 3.11.8
+Python 3.11.8

-Most of these are from LeetCode, CodeWars or SPOJ
+LeetCode, CodeWars or SPOJ